aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

 }
 ```

-You can use the "include" parameter for all items that are associated via the lists with one of these items:
+You can use the "include" parameter for all items that are associated, via the lists, with one of these items:

 * catalog (categories)
 * product